• Betsy Moore is a gutsy, solid, actress, intelligent, hilarious and quite frankly perfect as Lolly, the desperate housewife - LA Theatre Review

 Betsy Moore

-Moore has also maintained a strong presence in the theater world.
+Moore has maintained a strong presence in the theater world.
 Recent credits include her roles as Inez in ‘Life X 3’ at CV Rep, and Colleen in ‘Ripcord’ at Sierra Rep. She has proved her excellence in solo performance with her show ‘Freebird Goes to Mars’, which was awarded the best Avant Garde show on Broadway at the United Solo Festival.
 Her performances have garnered a variety of awards, including the Garland Award for her role as Dolores, accolades from The International Amsterdam Film Festival for her part in ‘Sissy’, and recognition from LA Film for ‘Light as a Feather’.
 Betsy Moore’s wide range of roles across multiple platforms demonstrates her impressive range and versatility as an actress.

 Sandstone Artists